Particl-Community/academy/basicswap-dex/basicswap_explained.rst

 | Particl                          | PART                                        |
 +----------------------------------+---------------------------------------------+

-We are looking at adding many other coins, including ETH and its ERC-20 tokens, following the release of the open beta.
-Any Bitcoin-based and Segwit-enabled :term:`cryptocurrency` can get integrated with minimal effort.
-Other token-issuing blockchains like Fantom, Solana, Avalanche, Polygon, or BSC may become available on BasicSwap at a later stage of the integration roadmap.
+Plans are underway to expand the list of available assets such as ETH and its ERC-20 tokens.
+Cryptocurrencies based on Bitcoin and enabled for Segwit can be seamlessly integrated with minimal effort, and token-issuing blockchains like Fantom, Solana, Avalanche, Polygon, or BSC might be incorporated into BasicSwap during later phases of our integration roadmap.

 Access Gateways
 ^^^^^^^^^^^^^^^

-Access gateways refer to any platform used by the end-user to access and use BasicSwap.
-It is, in other words, the graphical interface of the application.
+Access gateways are the platforms through which end-users access and interact with BasicSwap, essentially serving as the application's graphical interface.

-Because BasicSwap is, at its core, an open DEX protocol, it is possible to access and use it with a variety of access gateways.
+Given that BasicSwap is fundamentally an open DEX protocol, it can support access and usability across a diverse array of gateways.

-Gateways, each with pros and cons, may display things differently or provide a different set of features.
-But because they each connect to the same protocol, all gateways are cross-compatible with each other and share the same order books and liquidity, meaning two swappers do not need to be using the same gateway to trade together.
+These gateways, each with its unique advantages and limitations, may vary in presentation or feature set.
+However, since all gateways connect to the same underlying protocol, they are interoperable, sharing identical order books and liquidity pools.
+This ensures that traders can transact with each other regardless of the specific gateway they choose to use.

 .. container:: toggle